Postdoctoral Research Fellow

 Comments on my work are always welcome, email me at ole.koksvik at gmail.com.

 I gave the talk 'Liberalism about Intuition' at University of Copenhagen recently.
 Great time, great questions!

 I recently founded NorMind: Nordic Network for Philosophy of Mind and Cognitive Science.

-My paper 'Phenomenal Contrast: A Critique' is forthcoming in American Philosophical Quarterly.
+'Phenomenal Contrast: A Critique' is forthcoming in American Philosophical Quarterly.